shane-m-holland/azure-apim-developer-portal/README.md

 3. Copies in the template config files
 4. Generates actual `config.*.json` files using environment variables
 5. Builds the publisher (end-user) portal
-6. Serves the built site using `http-server`
+6. Serves the built site using `webpack`

 ---